+Physical Impact:

-- Physical Impact: - eHealthStudio platform: this platform, provided by LifeOnKey, was designed to meet challenges of the health information space to build connectivity between healthcare professionals, marketers, and patients, with their associated family, and informal caregivers.
+eHealthStudio platform: this platform, provided by LifeOnKey, was designed to meet challenges of the health information space to build connectivity between healthcare professionals, marketers, and patients, with their associated family, and informal caregivers.

-- O Dashboard subsystem: this is an agnostic, web-based framework designed by Wellness Telecom to provide a flexible yet powerful tool for graphical interaction with big data repositories.
+- Dashboard subsystem: this is an agnostic, web-based framework designed by Wellness Telecom to provide a flexible yet powerful tool for graphical interaction with big data repositories.
 The dashboard's agnostic character enables interoperability among various systems by relying on widely used standards.
 This framework has been adapted to match InnovCare's requirements. - Communication center: this feature just needs a standard web browser and it relies on webRTC technology.
 Overall it provides a simple, clear interface and includes all common interaction functionalities.
 Although most of the communication sessions will involve only two people, it also supports conferences with multiple users. - Wearable technology: the wearable technology of ACROSSING project is provided by Brevidius.
 This wearable is a kind of smart watch with new functionalities that suit older adults' requirements and needs. - In first place, this smart watch has an adapted interface for older adults to ease its usage.
 The users can make phone calls regardless the matter of them, (normal calling to their family, friends and whoever; and emergency calls).
-This smart watch can also be used to measure the heartbeat, to set alarms or remainders... - mHealth "Mememtum": this is a smartphone application capable of providing real-time neurological evaluation and in combination with a knowledge database also provide early detection of neurological problems. - o Decision Making System: this software delivers real-time, automated provision of personalised services and interfaces to be used in any platform or system. - The DMS is used to analyse the data coming from the rest of modules and act depending on this data.
+This smart watch can also be used to measure the heartbeat, to set alarms or remainders... - o mHealth "Mememtum": this is a complete monitoring platform.
+The end-user interface is a smartphone chat-bot application capable of: - Communicate with the user using a WhatsApp like interface. - Send questions, tests and reminders to specific needs. - Specific knowledge database accessible via bot using dialogs. - Easy tracking of evolution: Trends and 3 variables: Medical, Activity and Emotional. - Adaptability. - Decision Making System: this software delivers real-time, automated provision of personalized services and interfaces to be used in any platform or system. - The DMS is used to analyse the data coming from the rest of modules and act depending on this data.
 The main target of the DMS is to establish a rule-based adaptive interface relying on the cognitive state of the users.
-By doing this, there are some expected outcomes such as engagement of the users, ease their interaction with ICT technologies and so on. - Intellectual impact: the IPR agreements, certifications and the "knowhow". - Human: the people involved from developers to administrative workers.
+By doing this, there are some expected outcomes such as engagement of the users, ease their interaction with ICT technologies and so on.

+- Intellectual impact: the IPR agreements, certifications and the "knowhow". - Human: the people involved from developers to administrative workers.